Orbital Altermagnetism in Two Dimensions

 The underlying physics can be understood in terms of local loop currents.
 Figure~\ref{fig:lat}(d) shows the bond-resolved current distribution, where black arrows indicate current flow.
 On each ABC triangle, a current of magnitude $\sim5.4\; \mu$A circulates in the A-C-B direction, generating an out-of-plane orbital magnetic moment at the center of triangle.
 Neighboring triangles host counter-circulating loops, and hence antiparallel moments to produce an antiferromagnetic arrangement of orbital magnetic moments.
 Triangles with opposite orbital magnetization are related by $C_{4z}\mathcal{T}$ but not by $\mathcal{PT}$ or $\tau\mathcal{T}$, consistent with general symmetry requirements for altermagnetism \cite{PhysRevX.12.031042,PhysRevB.110.054406, Cheong2025Alterm_classification}.
-Based on the loop-current picture, we evaluate the magnetic multipole and find a nonzero magnetic octupole in the minimal model, which serves as a secondary order parameter in the Landau theory of $d$-wave altermagnetism \cite{PhysRevLett.132.176702} (see Supplementary Material (SM) for details~\footnote{ See Supplemental Material at http://link.aps.org/supplemental/xxx, for more details about the expressions of orbital magnetization in reciprocal and real spaces, magnetic multipoles, the formula for nonlinear current-induced magnetization, detailed symmetry analysis of orbital altermagnetism, the first-principles calculation method, and more numerical result of material candidates, which includes Refs.~\cite{PhysRevLett.130.166302, baek_nonlinear_2024, PhysRevLett.129.086602, PhysRevB.106.104414, doi:10.7566/JPSJ.93.072001,PhysRevB.98.165110, doi:10.7566/JPSJ.87.033709, PhysRevB.104.054412, PhysRevB.107.195118, PhysRevLett.77.3865, KRESSE199615, 10.1063/5.0147450, CALDERON2015233, MOSTOFI2008685, PhysRevB.107.214419, PhysRevB.107.214419, PhysRevX.14.031037, cam5007}.}).
+Based on the loop-current picture, we evaluate the magnetic multipole and find a nonzero magnetic octupole in the minimal model, which serves as a secondary order parameter in the Landau theory of $d$-wave altermagnetism \cite{PhysRevLett.132.176702} (see Supplementary Material (SM) for details~\footnote{ See Supplemental Material at http://link.aps.org/supplemental/xxx, for more details about the expressions of orbital magnetization in reciprocal and real spaces, magnetic multipoles, the formula for nonlinear current-induced magnetization, detailed symmetry analysis of orbital altermagnetism, the first-principles calculation method, and more numerical result of material candidates, which includes Refs.~\cite{dww3-vm74,4kmy-59l9, PhysRevB.106.104414,PhysRevResearch.5.043052,PhysRevB.109.094438, 10.21468/SciPostPhys.18.3.109, liu_symmetry_2026, doi:10.7566/JPSJ.93.072001,PhysRevB.98.165110, doi:10.7566/JPSJ.87.033709, PhysRevB.104.054412, PhysRevB.107.195118, PhysRevLett.77.3865, KRESSE199615, 10.1063/5.0147450, CALDERON2015233, MOSTOFI2008685, PhysRevX.14.031037, cam5007}.}).
 Furthermore, we find that the current magnitude $|I|$ and direction are strongly phase-dependent: as shown in Fig.~\ref{fig:lat}(f), $|I|$ varies as $\sin\phi$ due to time-reversal constraints, reversing direction upon $\phi \to -\phi$, with a maximum magnitude at $\phi=\pm\pi/2$ and vanishing at $\phi=0\;\mathrm{or}\;\pm\pi$, where the hopping becomes real.
+Finally, while loop currents provide a minimal realization with an intuitive physical picture in the present model, orbital altermagnetism is, in general, uniquely characterized by a symmetry-enforced alternating pattern of orbital magnetization and does not necessarily require a loop-current origin.
+Thus, the existence of two-dimensional orbital altermagnetism is ultimately dictated by symmetry rather than by a specific microscopic mechanism, and its compatible magnetic point groups are summarized in Table~\ref{tab:mpg} (the detailed screening procedure is given in Sec.~V of the SM~\footnotemark[\value{footnote}]).